Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 == Data for Training
 The measurement results from a quantum computer are taken from @martinaLearningQuantumNoiseFingerprint2023.
 The reason is that no access to a quantum computer was available during the creation of this paper.
-The QC measumerent data has been obtained by running the circuit described in @circuit on 7 different IBM quantum machines.
+The QC measumerent data has been obtained by running the circuit described in @circuit on 7 different IBM quantum machines (Athens, Santiago, Casablanca, Yorktown, Bogota, Quito, Lima).
 Each circuit measurement in the dataset can be trayced back to the quantum computer it was executed on.
 The simulation data for this work was created by simulating the identical quantum circuits from @martinaLearningQuantumNoiseFingerprint2023 with Qiskit @Qiskit2024.